 I have always believed that paying attention to the details is hugely important.
 With everything.
 A sandwich is much tastier when I take the time to spread the mayonnaise all the way to the edges of the bread and when I think to sprinkle a bit of seasoning salt on top of the cucumbers.
 There is more respect and love in a marriage where each person remembers to do the "little" things, like unloading the dishwasher or remembering an anniversary.

 Photo editing is no exception to this rule!
 The "details" in this post may seem simple and insignificant, but when I make sure to do all of them, I am guaranteed to have a better looking photo.
+Learning how to crop a photo properly can make an image stand out and convey the message you're trying to share.

 Before I even begin editing my photos, I like to make sure I am going to have options.
 When I take photos, I take a lot of them.
 If I see one of my boys doing something especially cute, I grab my camera and click click click.
 When I import the photos into Lightroom for editing, I can sort through them and hopefully find that perfect one (or two, or three) photo that captured the light just right and kept Samson's eyes in focus.